 Choosing to prioritize God despite all the other options and responsibilities I had to balance took a real conscious effort.
 It so easy to lose yourself and get all confused, but always having Him in mind will keep you moving in the right direction.

 Learning from failure

 In the end, it took failing a class to remind me that prayer can lift me out of a dark place.
 It was an important class, that I spent many nights poring over the material and re-writing papers, but the information just wasn’t clicking with me.
 I spent that quarter questioning my abilities and choice of major.
 I was thankful I had God to lean on and listen to my troubles.
 The following quarter, I took fewer classes and amped up my efforts in local Church activities, which was just the right amount of inspiration and mental shift I needed to approach the next quarter (and retake the class).

-About the Writer: Denise Alignay graduated from the University of California, Davis in 2006 with a major in Sociology and a minor in Education.
+This blog was written by Denise Alignay with biblical support by Richard Juatco, a Minister of the Gospel of the Church Of Christ.
+Denise graduated from the University of California, Davis in 2006 with a major in Sociology and a minor in Education.
 Being a Christian in college led her to her true dream of sharing Christian stories.
 Currently, faith and prayer are definitely helping her navigate through the rough and tumble waters of parenting.